agl-alexglopez/str_view/README.md

 # c-str-view

 The `str_view` type is a simple, copyable, flexible, read only view of `const char *` data in C. This implementation is experimental for now, lacking any official packaging or robust sample programs.
 However, this library is well tested and does what is advertised in the interface.
-The entire implementation can be viewed in `str_view/str_view.h/.c` and included an any project for some convenient string helpers.
+The entire implementation can be viewed in `str_view/str_view.h/.c` and included in any project for some convenient string helpers.

 A `str_view` is a 16-byte struct and, due to this size, is treated throughout the interface as a copyable type.
 This is neither a trivially cheap nor excessively expensive type to copy.
-The intention of this library is to abstract away many sharp edges of working with C-strings to provide usage that "just works," not optimize for performance.
+The intention of this library is to abstract away many sharp edges of working with C-strings to provide usage that "just works," not optimize for performance at this time.

 There are still improvements to be made to this library as time allows for packaging, sample programs, and further experimentation.